MrZBou/Elisa-Public/README.md

 - e!pl_get [@user] - Get your playlist, or playlist of mentioned user (if him playlist is public)

-- e!pl_play [num / num1-num2] - Add song/songs of playlist to the song queue (if you haven’t specified a number, the full playlist will added to queue)
+- e!pl_play [num / num1-num2] [@user] - Add song/songs of playlist to the song queue (if you haven’t specified a number, the full playlist will added to queue, and if you don't pick a user, your playlist will be playing)

 - e!pl_private - Set your playlist private/public